 particular, the Program makes grants to groups that are working to:

-Each year, an estimated 400,000 youth – the overwhelming majority of
+On any given night, an estimated 60,000 youth – the overwhelming majority of

 whom are accused of minor and non-violent offenses—are locked up in

 detention or correctional facilities.
 Despite research showing that

 incarceration leads to high juvenile recidivism rates, as well as poor

 education, employment, and health outcomes for youth, systems often fail

 to use alternatives to incarceration that have been shown to be more

 effective at rehabilitating young people.
 Moreover, an estimated

 250,000 youth are tried in the adult criminal justice system annually,